Neptune Frost: Plot

 The film is an Afrofuturist story set in a village in Burundi made of computer parts, and centers on the relationship between Neptune, an intersex runaway, and Matalusa, a coltan miner, whose love leads a hacker collective.

 The film begins with images of mining and sounds of communal song.
-In the mines are Matalusa and his brother Tekno, who dies from the power of coltan he mines.
+In the mines are Matalusa and his brother Tekno.
+Tekno dies when, after he briefly pauses in his work in awe of the power of the coltan he mines, a guard demands he get back to work and clubs him with his rifle.
 The death of Tekno prompts Matalusa's hero's journey.
-Neptune's story also begins with death, as they attend a funeral for their grandmother in which they also sing together to express their grief.
+Neptune's story also begins with death, as they attend a funeral for their aunt in which they also sing together to express their grief.
 The subconscious connection between Matalusa and Neptune, manifesting as visions sent by their future child, draw them together, each embarking on their on-the-road journeys across the country to find the "Unanimous Goldmine" community.
 "Unanimous Goldmine" is a code of unity that identifies characters' kinship to the group of young adults that encompass it in another realm layered upon reality.
 The two become the leaders of this community, bonded by powerful rhetoric through speech and song as well as a mission to subvert the big tech powers that control the internet.

 Neptune's technokinetic abilities allow them to spread their ideas, creed and philosophy across the world through a series of hacks.
 Unable to trace its origin, Neptune's virus is blamed on Russia and China by world powers until Memory's brother, Innocent, posing in the disguise of the autocratic state's police officers, stumbles upon the hidden Unanimous Goldmine and briefly reunites with his sister.
 Memory compassionately scolds him for an earlier encounter with Neptune where discovering their gender caused him to react violently.
 She asks him to leave them in peace and discourages him from speaking with Neptune.
 But it is too late, as he has been followed by a drone which subsequently outs them to the world.
 The community is quickly destroyed by an explosion, though Neptune survives, having been away at the time of execution.
-The lone survivor of the attack, they project and reveal their existence to world before the film ends.
+The lone survivor of the attack, they project and reveal their existence to the world before the film ends.